mynicolas/web-shell/README.txt

 Special thanks to Nicholas Jitkoff (the author of Quicksilver), for helping to debug the user interface.

-Also, special thanks to Adam Olsen for contributing great user interface ideas.

-More thanks go to: Brad Choate (suggestions), mountainboy (for fixing HMTL stuff), hzink (UI ideas).
+Also, special thanks go to Brad Choate (UI ideas, HTML fixes), Adam Olsen (UI contributions), mountainboy (for fixing HMTL stuff), hzink (UI ideas).